goldie-mcp

 Example Prompts

-Here are example prompts you can use with Claude Code or Claude Desktop:
+Example prompts you can use with Claude Code, Claude Desktop, or Codex:

 Index the file ~/project/README.md